shayandelbari/factoid-project/README.md

 ---

 ### Tasks to finish later

-- [ ] Update the explination section from case 3 in mainMenu (it is a placeholder for now).
+- [ ] Update the explanation section from case 3 in mainMenu (it is a placeholder for now).

 ## Functions suggested by the prof